Vynxlabs/ModernBrochure/src/pages/subfolder/hero.md

   _bookshop_name: sections/fullImageHero
   content:
     highlightEybrow: true
-    eyebrow: This is my really cool eyebrow
+    eyebrow: This is my really cool eyebrow text
     headline: >-
       This is my headline talking about all the cool stuff my business does and things
-    description: This **text** is actually kind of hard to read
+    description: >-
+      This is my description talking about how cool my business is at doing stuff compared to other businesses
     buttons:
       - _bookshop_name: generic/button
         url: '#'